UKPLab/naacl2025-cove/README.md

 - Follow the instructions on the 5Pils [repo](https://github.com/UKPLab/5pils) to download the images of 5Pils.
 Place the images under data/5pils-ooc/processed_img/
 - If you face issues downloading the images, please contact jonathan.tonglet@tu-darmstadt.de

+- The original reverse image search evidence can be obtained on the 5Pils  [repo](https://github.com/UKPLab/5pils)  ⚠️Unlike with NewsCLIPpings, the RIS evidence do not contain visual entities identified by the Google API⚠️

 - Download the evidence images and the corresponding webpage content using the following script

 ```